katelynneese/Senior-Thesis/README.md

 Fast Image Processing.ipynb: My attempt at making the modelling process faster.
 It ended up not working and I ran out of time to try and improve it.

+Combined HSC SDSS data.ipynb: After matching the SDSS data to the HSC data, I did some basic analysis (such as magnitude vs redshift) and et cetera.

+median quasar color plots.ipynb: My preliminary work, I found an approximate magnitude for the host galaxies by subtracting the PSFmodel and Cmodel flux and converting back to magnitudes.
+I then plotted the medians of the resulting colors (ex. g - r, r - i...) versus redshift.